gnoppix/gnoppix-gpg/README.md

 Open a terminal and run:

-   sudo apt update  sudo apt install python3 python3-pyqt6 gnupg2
+   sudo apt update  sudo apt install python3 python3-pyqt6 gnupg (gnupg2)

 _Note: If gpg2 is not available, the application will automatically fall back to gpg._